Refined Vertex Sparsifiers of Planar Graphs: Cut-Sparsifier vs. DAM in planar networks

-Secondly, we denote by $G_2$ the dual graph of $G_1$, where its $k$ terminals are $T(G_2)=\{v_{i,i+1}\ |\ f_{i,i+1}\in T(G_1)\}$.
-Moreover, the new vertex $v_{f_\infty}$ in $G_1$ corresponds to the outer face $f_\infty$ of $G_2$, the $k$ new edges $(v_{f_\infty},t_i)$ we added to $G_1$ are the edges that lie on the outer face of $G_2$, and the vertices on the outer face of $G_2$ are the $k$ terminals $v_{i,i+1}$ in a clockwise order.
+\end{linenomath} Secondly, we denote by $G_2$ the dual graph of $G_1$, where its $k$ terminals are $T(G_2)=\{v_{i,i+1}\ :\ f_{i,i+1}\in T(G_1)\}$.
+Moreover, the new vertex $v_{f_\infty}$ in $G_1$ corresponds to the outerface $f_\infty$ of $G_2$, the $k$ new edges $(v_{f_\infty},t_i)$ we added to $G_1$ are the edges that lie on the outerface of $G_2$, and the vertices on the outerface of $G_2$ are the $k$ terminals $v_{i,i+1}$ in a clockwise order.
 See Figure \ref{FGR: Reduction Outer Mimicking To Outer DPM} from left to right for illustration, and see Appendix~\ref{app: Planar Duality} for basic notions of planar duality.

 Let $H_2$ be a $(q,s)$-cut-sparsifier and a minor of $G_2$.
-Since $H_2$ is a minor of $G_2$, then both are plane graphs with all their terminals on the outer face in the same clockwise order, and there is an edge with capacity 0 on the outer face that connects between every two adjacent terminals.
+Since $H_2$ is a minor of $G_2$, then both are plane graphs with all their terminals on the outerface in the same clockwise order, and there is an edge with capacity 0 on the outerface that connects between every two adjacent terminals.
 Hence, we can use $H_2$ and the same reduction above (but in opposite order of operations) in order to construct an $(q,O(s))$-DAM $H$ of $G$ as follows.
-Firstly, let $H_1$ be the dual graph of $H_2$, where every terminal min-cut in $H_2$ is equivalent to a shortest cycle that separates terminal faces.
+Firstly, let $H_1$ be the dual graph of $H_2$, where every minimum terminal cut in $H_2$ is equivalent to a shortest cycle that separates terminal faces.
 Notice that again each terminal face $f_{i,i+1}$ in $H_1$ contains the two edges $(v_{f_\infty}, t_i)$ and $(v_{f_\infty}, t_{i+1})$ with capacity 0 on their boundary.
-Secondly, we "open" each shortest cycle in $H'^*$ into a shortest path between terminals by removing the vertex $v_{f_\infty}$ and all its incidence edges, and denote this new graph by $H$.
+Secondly, we ``open'' each shortest cycle in $H'^*$ into a shortest path between terminals by removing the vertex $v_{f_\infty}$ and all its incidence edges, and denote this new graph by $H$.
 The terminals of $H$ are all the vertices $v\in V(H_1)$ such that $(v_{f_\infty},v)$ is an edge in $H_1$, which are equal to the original terminals of $G$.
 See Figure \ref{FGR: Reduction Outer DPM to Outer Cuts} from right to left for illustration.